“What A Glorious Morning for America” Plaque

 1886

-Although this marker on Meriam Street designates the nearby hill as the location where these legendary words were uttered, Samuel Adams and John Hancock were a bit farther to the North.
-These founding fathers were preparing to enjoy a meal at a parsonage in modern-day Burlington when news came of the regulars’ impending arrival in Lexington.
+Although this marker on Meriam Street designates the nearby hill as the location where these legendary words were uttered, Samuel Adams and John Hancock were actually a bit farther to the North.
+These founding fathers were preparing to enjoy a meal at a parsonage in present-day Burlington when news came of the regulars’ impending arrival in Lexington.

 The text of Adams’ quote is also the subject of dispute— some claim it was a misappropriation, paraphrased from an address delivered by American politician and orator Edward Everett on the 60th anniversary of the Battle of Lexington, while others suspect Adams’ words were simply a reference to the sky.